gvwilson/thirdbit/src/fiction/iffy/index.md

-The flat box de passed to Iffy opened to reveal four squares woven from carbon fiber, each the size of her nature book but as paper-thin.
+The flat box de passed to Iffy opened to reveal four squares woven from carbon fiber, each the size of her bird book but paper-thin.
 It took her a second to realize that the grommets patterned across the squares were rotors, and that each square was some kind of flexible dronelet.